isomerpages/enterprisesg-switch/_talent/entrepreneurship-exposure-series/faq.md

 **2. How can I apply for the Entrepreneurship Exposure Series (EES), including the Mentorship Programme and Youth Challenge?**

-You can register for the EES including the Mentorship Programme and Youth Challenge [at this form](https://bit.ly/EESapply).
-Do take note of the 30-minute duration to complete the registration if you are also applying for other programmes i.e. the Mentorship Programme and/or Youth Challenge along with the EES.

-***Update: Application for the EES and its complementary programmes has closed.
-However, you can get your [1-For-1 SWITCH Pass ](https://events.hubilo.com/switchsg/register)by 30 September to access the EES and all of SWITCH’s year-long webinars through 2022.***
+Application for the EES and its complementary programmes has closed.
+However, you may get your [1-For-1 SWITCH Pass (U.P.: USD50) by 30 September](https://events.hubilo.com/switchsg/register) to access all of SWITCH’s year-long webinars and events through 2022, including the EES.

 **3. When do applications for the Entrepreneurship Exposure Series (EES), including the Mentorship Programme and Youth Challenge close?**